-The annual fees for a license under the Article shall be: follow the fee schedule as established by the Town Council.
+The annual fees for a license under the Article shall be:

 - (a) \$100.00 for a small capacity Commercial Passenger Boat; and - (b) \$300.00 for a large capacity Commercial Passenger Boat.

 6. LICENSE APPLICATION FILING PERIOD

 Application for licenses under this ordinance must be received in the office of the Town Clerk on a regular town office business day during the following periods of each year: